 McDonald’s converted its delivery lorries to run entirely on biodiesel made from oil discarded from restaurant fryers from 2007.

 New stores were opened for the first time in six years in 2008, and a regional pricing system was introduced.
-This followed a decision to allow franchisees more flexibility in setting prices.
+This followed a decision to allow franchisees greater flexibility in price setting.

 The changes worked: sales rose by ten percent in 2008.
 80 percent of all British families visited McDonald’s at least once a year by 2009.